jfbo/myHomework-Project_Python_pirple/README.md

 1 : Connect 4\
 2 : Hangman

-*Saved as Python files and also compiled in Jupyter Notebook*
+*Saved as Python files and also compiled in Jupyter Notebook (including resource notes)*